utwente-db/DAB/misc/calls.md

 ### /courses/pk

 GET	-> get course for that course id
-DELETE	-> delete course for that course id
+PUT -> update information (updating the fid or courseid is not allowed) DELETE	-> delete course for that course id

 ### /courses/name/value